 - brain swelling

 What Can Happen to a Baby With Abusive Head Trauma?

-Abusive head trauma often causes life-long harm to the brain and can cause a baby or child to die.
+Abusive head trauma often causes life-long harm to the brain and, sometimes, death.

 Babies and children who survive may have: